 Ready to take the dive into starting a wedding stationery business?

-Are you bursting with passion, creative zeal and having your mind racing with not only designs for your wedding stationery business but you have also spent the last two weeks pinning away wedding stationery on Pinterest?
+Are you bursting with passion, creative zeal and have your mind racing with designs for your wedding stationery business?
+I hazard to take a guess that you have also spent the last few weeks madly pinning away wedding stationery on Pinterest?

-This article will cover what I should have done, and moreover what I should have stayed, way clear of in the beginning, so that hopefully you can learn from my mistakes.
+This article will cover what I should have done in the beginning and moreover what I should have stayed way clear of in those early vulnerable stages, so that hopefully you can learn from my mistakes.

 In this wedding stationery business article I would like to not only share as much valuable information, links, mentors, courses, where to source materials, debunk SEO myths, but more importantly I want to share exactly what you SHOULD NOT NOT NOT DO!!!!